 Spend the afternoon at Porto’s largest and most popular park; Jardins do Palácio de Cristal.
 Wander the mosaic of landscaped gardens and enjoy views over the Douro river and the Ponte da Arrábida.

-Go Back in History at the Tram Museum
+Go Back in Time at the Tram Museum

 From the Jardins do Palácio de Cristal, walk back to the bank of the Douro river (a 15-minute walk), to the Tram Museum.

 The museum is a tribute to Porto’s transport history.

-The museum has an extensive collection of historic trams dating back to the first horse-drawn cars as well as historic cars maintained in working order for use around the city.
+The museum has an extensive collection of historic trams dating back to the first horse-drawn cars and historic cars maintained in working order for use around the city.

 Sunset from Vila Nova da Gaia

 Jump on a tram and head back to town to Vila Nova da Gaia.
 The area along the waterfront offers not only beautiful views of the sun setting over Ribeira and the Douro but is also home to over 50 port wine cellars.

-Finish your 2 days in Porto, enjoying the drink that took Porto to the world as the sun sets on one of Portugal’s most beautiful cities.
+Finish your two days in Porto, enjoying the drink that took Porto to the world as the sun sets on one of Portugal’s most beautiful cities.

 Enjoy a Port Wine Tasting

-Enjoy a port wine tasting and guided tour of the Cálem caves, one of Porto’s most historic and popular wineries.
+Enjoy a port wine tasting and guided tour of the Cálem caves, one of Porto’s most historic and famous wineries.
 Learn everything you need to know about Port Wine, from grape to the glass, in a guided tour that includes an interactive museum tour and a wine tasting for as little as €13 pp. Get full tasting and tour details here.